ComputerVisionFans/CellNetUML/README.md

 **Note:**
 - Speed are tested on a ETH Zurich Leonhard Cluster.
-- You will see Cellyolo and ghostresNet in several places, please donot be frustrated, Cellyolo = AttentionNet in the paper, and ghostresNet = CellNet in the paper, just nickname:)!.
+- You will see AttentionNet and ghostresNet in several places, please do not be frustrated in the paper, and ghostresNet = CellNet in the paper, just nickname:)!.

 <p align="center">